First Recombinant Insulin Marks 36th Year of DNA Technology

 Miller feels this is representative of the bureaucratic mindset seen at the FDA (and probably everywhere), in which “self-interest” is an underlying theme.
 In other words, for the FDA, it’s in its self-interest to not approve too fast in case the drug or products experience unanticipated problems in the future.

-At the time, Miller thought it was a sign of things to come that would lead to faster approvals and streamlined regulatory processes.
+At the time of the recombinant insulin approval stage, Miller thought it was a sign of things to come that would lead to faster approvals and streamlined regulatory processes.
 He laments that, of course, that didn’t happen.
 He cites that, “Even with a toolbox of improved technologies available to both the FDA and industry, bringing a new drug to market on average now takes 10-12 years and costs, on average, over $2.5 billion.”

 He also points out that other FDA-regulated sectors are an even bigger mess.
 Genetically engineered animals, for example, which the FDA regulates as “’new animal drugs,’ including a grotesquely prolonged, 20-plus year review of a faster-growing Atlantic salmon, and genetically engineered mosquitoes to control mosquitoes that carry viral diseases.”
 The FDA announced changes here just this week.